-- It’s dyed with Bluesign approved chemicals; dyes that are manufactured in a way that’s safe for the environment, factory workers and the consumer.
+- It’s dyed with bluesign approved chemicals; dyes that are manufactured in a way that has minimal impact on the environment, factory workers and the consumer.

 - And it contains a bio-based membrane, a better alternative to your typical fossil-fuel based textiles.
 The bio-based membrane is derived from renewable natural resources like sugar cane.

 The insulation layer and inner lining also contain 100% recycled polyester and bluesign approved chemicals.
 Polyester holds the title as the number one fibre used worldwide.
 Only 15% is produced using recycled materials – the rest is virgin polyester produced for consumer demand.